-- A relevant bachelor's degree with Sociology or a directly related social science major. - An average of at least 70% is required in the major/field of specialisation.
+- A relevant bachelor's degree with Sociology Industrial Sociology or a directly related social science major is needed for admission. - An average of at least 70% is required in the major/field of specialisation.

 Additional requirements

 - In certain cases additional modules will be required. - Students with an average of between 68% and 70% in the major/field of specialisation could be considered for admission under special conditions.
 Apply to the programme manager.